-It’s a perfect storm.
-Boredom, loneliness, dramatic unhelpful thoughts dancing through you head.
-If it all gets too much, you might be tempted to self harm, another major symptom of BPD.
+If life all gets too much, you might be tempted to self-harm, another major symptom of BPD.

 As the book Mentalisation-based Treatment for Personality Disorders by Batement and Fonagy points out, “Loss of mentalising [understanding yourself and others] lead to interpersonal and social problems, variability, impulsivity, self-destructive behaviours, and violence’.